Alex Ovechkin's Enthusiasm & Play Rallies Washington Capitals

-As the Washington Capitals and Vegas Golden Knights go at it in the Stanley Cup Final, Alex Ovechkin is taking in his first Final appearance with great intensity, both on and more noticeably off the ice.
+As the Washington Capitals and Vegas Golden Knights go at it in the Stanley Cup Final, Alex Ovechkin is taking in his first Final appearance with great intensity, both on and off the ice.

 From his celebrations on the bench for his teammates’ goals to Braden Holtby’s Game 2 save, Ovechkin has been animated through these playoffs, and he said that his enthusiasm through this postseason has come naturally.